Austenite: Behavior in plain carbon-steel

 As austenite cools, the carbon diffuses out of the austenite and forms carbon-rich iron-carbide (cementite) and leaves behind carbon-poor ferrite.
 Depending on alloy composition, a layering of ferrite and cementite, called pearlite, may form.
 If the rate of cooling is very swift, the carbon does not have sufficient time to diffuse, and the alloy may experience a large lattice distortion known as martensitic transformation in which it transforms into martensite, a body centered tetragonal structure (BCT).
 The rate of cooling determines the relative proportions of martensite, ferrite, and cementite, and therefore determines the mechanical properties of the resulting steel, such as hardness and tensile strength.

 A high cooling rate of thick sections will cause a steep thermal gradient in the material.
 The outer layers of the heat treated part will cool faster and shrink more, causing it to be under tension and thermal straining.
 At high cooling rates, the material will transform from austenite to martensite which is much harder and will generate cracks at much lower strains.
 The volume change (martensite is less dense than austenite) can generate stresses as well.
 The difference in strain rates of the inner and outer portion of the part may cause cracks to develop in the outer portion, compelling the use of slower quenching rates to avoid this.
 By alloying the steel with tungsten, the carbon diffusion is slowed and the transformation to BCT allotrope occurs at lower temperatures, thereby avoiding the cracking.
 Such a material is said to have its hardenability increased.
 Tempering following quenching will transform some of the brittle martensite into tempered martensite.
 If a low-hardenability steel is quenched, a significant amount of austenite will be retained in the microstructure, leaving the steel with internal stresses that leave the product prone to sudden fracture.

+As austenite cools, its decomposition plays a crucial role in determining the final microstructure of steel.
+The kinetics of this transformation are highly influenced by the morphology of the carbides present in the material.
+The presence of coarse carbides, for instance, can slow down the rate of austenite formation during intercritical annealing, due to their slow dissolution kinetics.
+Pearlite, a lamellar structure consisting of alternating layers of ferrite and cementite, forms through cooperative nucleation and growth processes from austenite.
+The thickness of these layers has a direct impact on the mechanical properties of the steel.

+The decomposition of austenite is influenced by the cooling rate, which affects the morphology of carbides and thus the final steel structure.
+Slow cooling rates allow for the development of coarse cementite particles at grain boundaries, while faster cooling rates promote the formation of fine pearlitic colonies.
+Coiling temperature, in particular, has a significant impact on carbide morphology: lower coiling temperatures (below the eutectoid temperature) promote fine pearlite formation, while higher temperatures encourage the formation of coarse cementite.
+This difference in carbide morphology influences the rate and temperature at which austenite forms and decomposes during subsequent heat treatments.